symfony/symfony-docs/cookbook/event_dispatcher/before_after_filters.rst

 you might provide a token to your clients to identify themselves.

 So, before executing your controller action, you need to check if the action is restricted or not.
-And if it is restricted, you need to validate the provided token.
+If it is restricted, you need to validate the provided token.

 .. note::

-    Please note that for simplicity in the recipe, tokens will be defined in config and neither database setup nor authentication provider via the Security component will be used.
+    Please note that for simplicity in this recipe, tokens will be defined in config and neither database setup nor authentication via the Security component will be used.

 Creating a before filter with a controller.request event